Diazinon and Pesticide-Related Toxicity in Urban Creeks TMDL

 To address pesticide-related toxicity in urban water bodies, the TMDL contains a comprehensive implementation strategy.
 Federal, State, and local agencies, and others, are called on to take actions to reduce the potential for pesticides to runoff into waterways.
 Implementation actions focus on three areas:

-1) Regulatory programs: Use regulatory tools to ensure that pesticides are not applied in a manner that results in discharges that could harm the quality and threaten beneficial uses of urban creeks.
+- Regulatory programs.
+We foster interaction between the Water Boards, California Department of Pesticide Regulation (DPR), U.S. EPA, and permitted dischargers with the aim of ensuring that pesticides are not applied in a manner that results in discharges that could harm the quality and threaten beneficial uses of urban creeks.

-- Municipal Stormwater Permittees’ (see Municipal Regional Permit below) work collectively through the California Stormwater Quality Association (CASQA) to participate in pesticide regulatory actions.
+Municipal Stormwater Permittees' (See Municipal Regional Permit above) work collectively through the California Stormwater Quality Association (CASQA) to participate in pesticide regulatory actions.
 Recent annual summaries of outcomes of this work are presented here and here.

 Research shows that pesticides applied around homes according to label instructions can and do lead to toxicity in local water bodies.
 Education and outreach initiatives funded by State grants, wastewater and stormwater dischargers, and others promote the behavior change necessary to reduce this threat of pesticide-related toxicity in our creeks.
 These initiatives include:

-- Trends in Chemical Contamination, Toxicity and Land Use in California Watersheds 2008-2012, and other reports from the State Water Board's Surface Water Ambient Monitoring Program (SWAMP), Stream Pollution Trends Monitoring Program (SpoT).
+- Fact Sheet: Spatial and Temporal Trends in Toxicity and Chemical Contamination Relative to Land Use in California Watersheds.
+Dec.
+2016.
+Analyzes trends in state-wide monitoring data collected 2008-14.
+Also see other reports from the State Water Boards’s Surface Water Ambient Monitoring Program (SWAMP), Stream Pollution Trends Monitoring Program (SpoT).